jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

   (e) any solicitor's costs incurred by the latter party in respect of the preparation of the documents necessary for the filing of those proceedings, which costs shall not exceed the amount prescribed in relation to that matter under rules made under the District Court Act 2016.

 ### 44 Procedure where no provision made
-Subject to this Act and to any rules made under this Act, the Tribunal shall adopt such procedure as it thinks best suited to the ends of justice.
+Subject to this Act and to any rules made under this Act and any practice notes issued under section 6C(1)﻿(ha), the Tribunal shall adopt such procedure as it thinks best suited to the ends of justice.

 **Enforcement of orders**

 ### 45 Enforcement of orders except work orders
 (1) Every order made by the Tribunal requiring a party to pay money or deliver specific property to another party is taken to be an order of the District Court and, subject to this section, may be enforced accordingly.
-(2) Where application is made to the District Court for the issue of any process to enforce an order provided for by section 19(3) (requiring a party to pay money to another as an alternative to compliance with a work order), the Registrar shall give notice of the application to the party against whom enforcement is sought.
+(2) Where application is made to the District Court for the issue of any process to enforce an order provided for by section 19(3) (requiring a party to pay money to another as an alternative to compliance with a work order), a Registrar shall give notice of the application to the party against whom enforcement is sought.
 (3) If that party does not file in the court, within the period prescribed for so doing, a notice of objection in the prescribed form, the order may, after the expiry of that period, be enforced pursuant to subsection (1).
 (4) The notice referred to in subsection (3) may only be given on the ground that it is the belief of the party that the order of the Tribunal has been fully complied with and that that party therefore disputes the entitlement of the applicant to enforce it.
-(5) If the party against whom enforcement is sought files the notice referred to in subsection (3) within the prescribed time, the Registrar shall refer the matter to the Tribunal to be heard and determined under section 46(2).
+(5) If the party against whom enforcement is sought files the notice referred to in subsection (3) within the prescribed time, a Registrar shall refer the matter to the Tribunal to be heard and determined under section 46(2).

 ### 46 Enforcement of work orders
 (1) Where—the party in whose favour the work order was made may, instead of applying to the District Court for the issue of a process for enforcement pursuant to section 45(1), lodge in the Tribunal a request in the prescribed form that the work order be enforced.